Click on the arrow below to listen to this story

 Evidence does not need to be provided.
 All it takes is a phone call or anonymous letter to put wheels in motion to launch an investigation.
 Children can be removed from homes, and parents denied any contact with them pending the outcome.
 Sometimes the accusations go public as the police, media and lawyers go on fishing expeditions to seek other possible victims.

 We are told that women must be taken at their word.
 In Orwellian logic, to require evidence and testimony works to “silence” the victims.
 Is it fair that a sexual crime can take place in private, away from any witnesses?
-Absolutely not.
-Should we uproot centuries of legal precedence that allows the accused to confront an accuser?
+Absolutely.
+Should we uproot centuries of legal precedence allowing the accused to confront an accuser?

 Hmmmm.
 If we think laws are unfair today, just wait until there are no laws or legal precedence to give people a fair hearing – and the ability to seek justice for crimes committed against them.